Sorry, you need to enable JavaScript to visit this website.

 The core tasks of the labour departments of county government offices include not only employment and job-search counselling but also guidance, career and psychological counselling, as well as information provision on training opportunities.
 The services are available for both employees and job seekers.'
 (Euroguidance.eu, 2021)

-Career guidance appears in Youth Guarantee (Ifjúsági Garancia) as well, and the programme is represented in the most significant career guidance exhibitions.
-(For more information about the implementation of Youth Guarantee in Hungary see sub-chapter 3.2 Administration and governance.)
+In addition, career guidance appears in Youth Guarantee (Ifjúsági Garancia) as well, and the programme is represented in the most significant career guidance exhibitions.
+(For more information about the implementation of Youth Guarantee in Hungary see 3.2 Administration and governance.)

 National Employment Service and the Job Seeking Club

-Besides that, the employment and labour market departments of County Government Offices organise career guidance events in each year, in each county, for students who are about to start secondary education.
-In these events, the secondary schools present themselves and inform the students on their training programmes.
-Occasionally these events are supplemented with job and training fair for students who have finished secondary school.
+Besides that, the employment and labour market departments of County Government Offices organise career guidance events each year in each county for students who are about to start secondary education.
+In these events, the secondary schools present themselves and inform the students about their training programmes.
+Occasionally, these events are supplemented with job and training fairs for students who have finished secondary school.

 The National Career Guidance Portal

-The National Career Guidance Portal (Pályaorientációs Portál) offers targeted information for different job-seeking target groups, including primary school and secondary school students.
+The National Career Guidance Portal (Pályaorientációs Portál), managed by the National Office of Vocational Education and Training and Adult Learning, offers targeted information for different job-seeking target groups, including primary school and secondary school students.
 On the website, students can find:

 • questionnaires for orientation,